vulcanize/vulcanizedb/documentation/super-node.md

 Because the super node syncs data from a geth full node as it progresses through its block synchronization, there is potential for the super node to miss data both at the beginning of the sync due to lag between initialization of the two processes and anywhere throughout the sync if the processes are interrupted.
-The `backfill` config mapping is used to optionally configure the super node with an archival geth client that exposes a `statediff.StateDiffAt` rpc endpoint, to enable it to fill in these data gaps.
+The `superNodeBackFill` config mapping is used to optionally configure the super node with an archival geth client that exposes a `statediff.StateDiffAt` rpc endpoint, to enable it to fill in these data gaps.
-`backfill.on` turns the backfill process on, the `backfill.ipcPath` is the rpc path for the archival geth node, and `backfill.frequency` sets at what frequency (in minutes) the backfill process checks for and fills in gaps.
+`superNodeBackFill.on` turns the backfill process on, the `superNodeBackFill.ipcPath` is the rpc path for the archival geth node, and `superNodeBackFill.frequency` sets at what frequency (in minutes) the backfill process checks for and fills in gaps.